saibot94/py-ids/README.md

 # IDS implementation - Metaheuristic algorithms

 This is the implementation repository for the IDS implementation of Metaheuristic algorithms.
-You can see more details about the technical aspects of the implementation at: https://gitlab.com/aidc-2/ma-report
+You can see more details about the technical aspects of the implementation in the `pdf report`.

 It contains notebooks and runnable Python files.
 Everything was written using Python3.5.